and welcome to my collection of man’s best thoughts on flying, airplanes, and being a pilot.

 Wrongly attributed to Leonardo da Vinci.

 This may be one of the most famous aviation quotes — but it wasn’t Leonardo!
-It’s attributed everywhere to him (including some Smithsonian publications, the Washington Post newspaper and a couple of science quotation books), but he never said or wrote it.
+It’s attributed everywhere to him (including some Smithsonian publications, the Washington Post newspaper, a 2024 National Geographic movie, aviation magazines, and a couple of science quotation books), but he never said or wrote it.
+It's fakey fake fake.
 For the full story on who did, see my August 2020 article in Air Facts magazine The Famous Quote That Da Vinci Never Said.

 Feathers shall raise men even as they do birds, towards heaven; that is by letters written with their quills.